course-details-portlet

 Course content

-Modern society have digital access to records on an unprecedent scale.
+Historians have digital access to records on an unprecedent scale.
 Millions of newspapers, government documents, letters and diaries, among other sources, are only one click away and completely searchable.
 Similarly, complete population censuses, birth, death and marriage records, military and prisons registers, and other sources have been digitalised and made available online.

 How can we make sense of this ever-increasing wealth of information?
-Digital methods permit extracting and analysing huge amounts of information, both textual and numerical, that would be impossible otherwise.
+Computational methods permit extracting and analysing huge amounts of information, both textual and numerical, that would be impossible otherwise.
 Supplementing traditional qualitative methods with computing methods not only allows shedding new light into old questions, but also addressing new ones.
-Likewise, digital tools help visualising information in innovative and powerful ways, thus producing compelling arguments and stories.
+Likewise, computational tools help visualising information in innovative and powerful ways, thus producing compelling arguments and stories.

-This course provides an in-depth introduction to digital methods in history by applying these tools to real historical information, both quantitative and qualitative.
+This course provides an in-depth introduction to computational methods in history by applying these tools to real historical information, both quantitative and qualitative.
 It will also equip students with the necessary background to understand and interpret the historical literature using these methods.
 The goal is to provide students with the tools to critically engage with the literature relying on computing methods and to be able to conduct original research using these tools in academia, the public or the private sector.

 No previous background in computing or statistics is required.